Landing Craft Infantry: Development

 The LCI(L) was designed to carry 200 men at up to 15 knots and be as capable at landing as the LCA.
 Since a steel hull would be needed and steel was already earmarked for building destroyers at home, the US was approached.
 There, the plans were developed into the LCI(L), landing craft, infantry (large).

-The original British design was envisioned as being a "one time use" vessel which would simply ferry the troops across the English Channel, and were considered an expendable vessel.
+The original British design was envisioned as being a "one time use" vessel which would simply ferry the troops across the English Channel.
 As such, no sleeping accommodations were placed in the original design.
 The infantry were provided benches (similar to those on a ferry) upon which to sit while they were transported across the channel.
 This was changed shortly after initial use of these ships, when it was discovered that many missions would require overnight accommodations.

 The U.S. was able to come up with an easily-built and mass-produced design by using non-traditional shipbuilding facilities and equipment.
 The U.S. established LCI building yards at ten different locations.